ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 generic meaning, such as they would in a general programming context.

 Member:
 : A name/value pair in a JSON object.
-(Not itself a Value.)
+(Not itself a value.)

 Name:
 : The name in a name/value pair constituting a member.
 (Also known as "key", "tag", or "label".)
+  This is also used in {{-json}}, but that specification does not formally define it.
+  It is included here for completeness.

 Element:
-: A Value in an array.
+: A value in an array.
 (Also used with a distinct meaning in XML context for XML elements.)

 Index:
 : A non-negative integer that identifies a specific element in an array.
-  The term, in particular in the form indexing, is also sometimes used for either an index or a member name, when both arrays and objects can be fed to the indexing operation.

 Query:
 : Short name for JSONPath expression.

 Argument:
-: Short name for the Value a JSONPath expression is applied to.
+: Short name for the value a JSONPath expression is applied to.

 Node:
-: The pair of a Value along with its location within the Argument.
+: The pair of a value along with its location within the argument.

 Root Node:
-: The unique Node whose Value is the entire Argument.
+: The unique node whose value is the entire argument.

 Nodelist:
+: A list of nodes.  <!-- ordered list?
+Maybe TBD by issues #27 and #60 -->
-: Output of applying a query to an Argument, manifested as a list of Nodes.
+  The output of applying a query to an argument is manifested as a list of nodes.
   While this list can be represented in JSON, e.g. as an array, the Nodelist is an abstract concept unrelated to JSON values.